Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 9

-The Chair shall have the power to form other committees by choice, or by the direction of the Executive Committee, and appoint committee directors.
+Such other committees, standing or special, may be established by the Party as it shall from time to time deem necessary to carry on its work.
+Their members shall be appointed by the Chair unless this rule is suspended by a two-thirds vote before their appointment.
+The Chair shall be ex officio a member of all committees except the Nominating Committee, the Judicial Committee, and any disciplinary committee.

 ## ARTICLE IX: Finances and Accounting

 ### SECTION 1

-The fiscal term of the Party shall begin the first day of July 1 and end the 30th day of June.
+The fiscal term of the Party shall begin the first day of July and end the 30th day of June.

 ### SECTION 2

-The Executive Committee shall cause an efficient double entry system of accounts to be installed and maintained.
+The Executive Board shall cause an efficient double entry system of accounts to be installed and maintained.

 ### SECTION 3